William F. Lamb: The Architect Behind the Empire State Building

 Furthermore, the Empire State Building was one of the first commercial buildings to offer air conditioning, a significant innovation in its construction.
 This made the interior spaces more comfortable and appealing to prospective tenants.

 In short, the interior of the Empire State Building, from its majestic lobby to its functional office spaces, reflects the same attention to detail and commitment to excellence that characterizes its famous facade.
-Whether you're marveling at the art deco details or gazing out of one of its many windows, the inside of the Empire State Building offers a truly unique and unforgettable experience.
+Whether you're marveling at the Art Deco details or gazing out of one of its many windows, the inside of the Empire State Building offers a truly unique and unforgettable experience.